Guide to IVF Embryo Grading

 How are IVF embryos graded?

-The Gardner Embryo/Blastocyst Grading System is a common way embryologists grade embryos to determine their development and ultimately potential for success.
+The Gardner Embryo/Blastocyst Grading System is a common way embryologists grade embryos to determine embryo development and ultimately potential for success.
 The system has three parts, a letter and two numbers (e.g. 4AA, 2BA, 5AB).
-Let’s walk through each part:
+Let's walk through each part:

 - Blastocyst development stage: 1 – 6 (with 5 being the most developed)